hw538/cfDNAPro/README.md

 ## Official tutorials

-For detailed documentation please visit: https://cfdnapro.readthedocs.io/en/latest/
+For detailed documentation, please visit: https://cfdnapro.readthedocs.io/en/latest/ About R version: As of 11 Jan 2025, some R package dependencies don't support R version 4.4 yet.
+Please try R version 4.2 or 4.3 instead.

 ## Declaration
 cfDNAPro is designed for research only.